gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScanner.md

 ### -SqlServerInstance
 Specifies the new SQL Server instance on which to create a database for the Azure Information Protection scanner.

-For information about the SQL Server requirements, see Prerequisites for the Azure Information Protection scanner (https://docs.microsoft.com/information-protection/deploy-use/deploy-aip-scannerpPrerequisites-for-the-azure-information-protection-canner).
+For information about the SQL Server requirements, see [Prerequisites for the Azure Information Protection scanner](https://docs.microsoft.com/information-protection/deploy-use/deploy-aip-scannerpPrerequisites-for-the-azure-information-protection-canner).

 For the default instance, specify the server name.
 For example: SQLSERVER1.

 For a named instance, specify the server name and instance name.
 For example: SQLSERVER1\AIPSCANNER.

 For SQL Server Express, specify the server name and SQLEXPRESS.
 For example: SQLSERVER1\SQLEXPRESS.

 ```yaml
 Type: String